TABLE OF CONTENTS

 - a HYPERSeries physical or virtual appliance running SynetoOS version 4.6.0 or later

-- a valid Central account with rights granted [link] for the Fleet Management service
+- a Central account for the company

 - Internet connectivity between the appliance and the Central cloud